-Suppose you know nothing about SEO but have heard about this little gem called Yoast SEO.
-People told you that it is a very convenient tool to optimize your site and its pages for Google, Bing, and Yandex.
-It’s effortless.
-You want to use it.
-You install the Yoast SEO plugin or the Yoast SEO extension and simply follow the advice given in that plugin.
-Within a week, your website will be topping the charts in Google.
-Or not?
-No, to be honest.
-It’s not that simple.
+Imagine you have a website but know nothing about SEO.
+But you’ve heard about Yoast SEO and people have told you it’s a great tool for effortlessly optimizing your site and its pages for Google, Bing, and Yandex.
+So you install the Yoast SEO plugin or the Yoast SEO extension and follow the instructions.
+Within a week, your website will be right at the top of Google – or will it?
+No. To be honest, it’s not that simple.

-Our plugin helps you to optimize your website for search engines.
-And it does that well, but it needs your input.
-In this beginner’s guide to Yoast SEO, I’ll try to explain the basics of SEO that our plugin guides you in.
-I’ll take you through the steps that every user, who tries our plugin for the first time takes, and help you optimize your site in the process.
+Our plugin helps you to optimize your website for search engines, and while it does that well, it still needs your input.
+This beginner’s guide to Yoast SEO explains the basics of SEO as covered by our plugin.
+I’ll take you through the steps taken by every user trying our plugin for the first time, and help you optimize your site in the process.

 It’s a beginner‘s guide to Yoast SEO

-Before we start, I should point out that this isn’t a beginner’s guide to every single detail of our plugin.
-I’d just like to show you some things I think you should use or configure.
-As our plugin has quite some settings, it’s good to know which features to configure first.
+Before we start, I should point out that this isn’t a guide to every single detail of our plugin.
+I’d just like to show you some important things I think you should use or configure.
+As our plugin has quite a lot of settings, it’s good to know which you should configure first.

 The Yoast SEO configuration wizard

-Our Yoast SEO configuration wizard is a great place to start.
-You can find the configuration wizard at SEO > Dashboard:
+Our Yoast SEO configuration wizard is a great place to start and you’ll find it at SEO > Dashboard:

-Unquestionably, as there are many aspects to SEO and a lot more to take control of within the plugin.
-But the configuration wizard, combined with our SEO knowledge, means that we can configure most of the general settings of our plugin for you.
-As a result of this, you can focus on your content!
+Of course there are many aspects to SEO and a lot more to take control of within the plugin.
+But the configuration wizard, combined with our SEO knowledge, means that we can configure most of the plugin’s general settings for you, so, you can focus on what’s most important – your content!

-You’ll see our content analysis controls when you start writing a post or page, you will find our analyses.
-In WordPress, our so-called meta box is right below the larger text area where you write your content:
+You’ll see our content analysis controls when you start writing a post or page.
+In WordPress, you’ll find the Yoast meta box right below the text area where you write your content:

-For you, as a user, this Yoast SEO box will prove very valuable.
+You’re going to find the Yoast SEO box very useful.
 As you can see, there are a couple of tabs here.

-- One tab where you can insert the keyword you want to optimize the page for (focus keyword), in this case: “beginner’s guide to Yoast SEO’.
+- In the first tab you can insert the keyword you want to optimize the page for – the focus keyword.
+For this post it’s: ‘Beginner’s guide to Yoast SEO’.
 This tab also includes the SEO analysis.

-In the image above you can see the different characteristics of your text we analyze:
+- In the image above you can see how we analyze different aspects of your text:

-- If you want your page to rank for a specific keyword, you should write at least 300 words about it.
-Otherwise, it may be considered a ‘thin content‘ page by Google, and you want to avoid that.
+- If you want your page to rank for a specific keyword, you need to write at least 300 words on the subject, or risk it being considered a ‘thin content‘ page by Google – and you want to avoid that.

-- You want to make clear right from the start what the page is about, so start adding the focus keyword from the beginning.
+- You want to make clear right from the start what the page is about, so start adding the focus keyword from the start.

-- Add images to create a vivid experience for your users.
+- Add images to create a better experience for your users.
 Use the focus keyword in the ALT text so that Google can relate that image to the keyword.

 - To set up a proper site structure, link to at least one other related page on your site.
 It keeps visitors on your site and shows them more (background) information.

 - We want sites to link to other websites as well, as this opens up the web.
 Link to other websites that back up the points in your blog posts, or provide further information.
 This will help Google work out which websites relate to each other on what subjects.

-- A short page title allows you to add a trigger for a visitor in Google to click to your website.
+- A short page title allows you to add a trigger for a visitor from Google to click to your website.

-- If you add that focus keyword at the beginning of your title, it will have the most value.
+- If you add your focus keyword at the beginning of your page title, it will have the most value.
 Also, it will immediately stand out when your post is shared

 - Repeat your focus keyword in your URL.
-As a result, even without context, it will be clear what clicking that link will bring you.
-Furthermore, Google also likes having it in there.
+This makes it clear – even out of context – what your page is about.
+And Google also likes seeing it in there.

-- You optimize a page for a certain keyword – not an entire website, so don’t create pages that compete with each other!
+- You should optimize a single page for a certain keyword – not an entire website, so don’t create pages that compete with each other!
 Yoast SEO will warn you if you write more than one post about the same keyword.
-When this happens, use a variation, or a long tail keyword.
+A simple solution is to use a variation or a long tail keyword.

-If your page is the main page for a topic/keyword in a group of pages you plan to write, you could mark it as cornerstone content here.
-Not sure if that is a subject for a beginner’s guide to Yoast SEO, by the way.
+If your page is the main page for a particular topic or keyword in a group of pages you plan to write, you can mark it as cornerstone content.
+But then this probably isn’t a subject for a beginner’s guide to Yoast SEO!
 It might be wise to take our basic SEO course first :)

-Besides all the checks, we provide an editable snippet preview, which tells you how our plugin displays your website to Google and other search engines.
+As well as all the checks, we provide an editable snippet preview, which shows you how our plugin displays your page to Google and other search engines.

 Online vs. offline

-If you’re going to write website content, you need to understand that online and offline writing are two different stories.
-While we take the time to read, digest and daydream about all the great stories we read in books, we tend to scan, process and use (in any way) the things we read online.
-Reading a book like Hemingway’s ‘The Old Man and The Sea’, we feel the man’s frustration and motivation as he struggles with a marlin for days, feel his frustration, motivation, you probably scanned this beginner’s guide to Yoast SEO is on a website, you probably just scanned it to see if there’s something here you didn’t know already.
+If you’re going to write website content, you need to understand that online and offline writing are two different things.
+While we take the time to read, digest and daydream about all the great stories we read in books, we tend to scan, process and use the things we read online.
+Reading a book like Hemingway’s ‘The Old Man and The Sea’, we feel the man’s frustration and motivation as he struggles with a marlin for days in his tiny boat on the lonely sea.
+But, as this beginner’s guide to Yoast SEO is on a website, you probably just scanned it to see if there’s something here you didn’t know already.

 This post isn’t a page in a book.
-It’s information for you to process like most online pages are.
-With that purpose in mind, we wrote our readability analysis.
+It’s information for you to process like most online pages are and we wrote our readability analysis with that purpose in mind.

-- Use subheadings so that people can scan your pages faster.
-It helps you group topics, which makes it easier to process them.
+- Use of headings and subheadings so that people can scan your pages faster.
+Headings help you group topics, which makes it easier to process them.

-- The Flesh Reading Ease test makes sure every reader can understand your texts.
-If you are writing for a more educated audience, a lower score is acceptable – it’s a guideline, you decide how strict to follow it.
+- Readability score: the Flesch Reading Ease test makes sure every reader can understand your writing.
+If you are writing for a more educated audience, a lower score is more acceptable – it’s a guideline, you decide how strictly to follow it.

-- Transition words help to improve the ‘flow’ of your page.
-To put it another way, they send a signal to your visitors that something is coming up, prepare them for the next sentence.
-You’ll find that the recommendation of using transition words in 30% of your sentences isn’t that hard to achieve.
+- Use of transition words to help improve the ‘flow’ of your page.
+They send a signal to your visitors that something is coming up and prepares them for the next sentence.
+You’ll find that the recommendation of using transition words in 30% of your sentences isn’t that hard to do.

-- Long paragraphs in an online article are more difficult to understand.
-You’ll find yourself lost in all the words.
-Bite-sized chunks are easier to process.
+- Paragraph length: long paragraphs in an online article are more difficult to understand as readers find themselves lost in all the words.
+Bite-sized chunks of text are easier to process.

-- While in a book you can stretch a sentence over half a page, shorter sentences are that much easier to read online.
+- Sentence length: while in a book you can stretch a sentence over half a page, shorter sentences are that much easier to read online.
 We use 20 words as a target length.

 - Use of passive voice: passive voice distances you from the reader, while active voice is much more engaging.
-It’s almost impossible to write a ‘natural’ text without any passive voice at all (IMHO), and we ‘allow’ 10% passive voice in our analysis.
+It’s almost impossible to write a ‘natural’ article without any passive voice at all (IMHO), which is why we ‘allow’ 10% passive voice in our analysis.

-If you want more insight into how we decided on all these target numbers, please read the article Content analysis: methodological choices explained.
+If you want more insight into how we decided on all these criteria, see Content analysis: methodological choices explained.

 The last step of this beginner’s guide to Yoast SEO is an advanced one

 Of course, there is so much more you can do with Yoast SEO.
-In the Search Appearance menu you can determine how your site appears in search engines.
+For example, in the Search Appearance menu you can adjust how your site appears in search engines.
 And in the Search Console section, you can connect your Google Search Console account to Yoast SEO so it can find and fix errors.

-In Search Appearance, you’ll have access to the way we set up, for instance, your titles and metas for you.
-I want you to check that section for me.
-No need to alter anything, by the way.
-I just want you to know it’s there and realize what you can configure here.
+In Search Appearance, you can change how our plugin sets up, among other things, your titles and metas.
+I want you to have a look at that section.
+There’s no need to change anything, but I just want you to know it’s there and realize what you can configure.

-This simply means we will use the page/post title you use when writing posts, and add the page number if your post is divided over multiple pages.
+This simply means we will use the title of your page or post as the page title, and add the page number if your post is divided over multiple pages.
 Then we add a separator, like a dash, and then the site name you have set when creating your site.
-The outcome for this Beginner’s guide to Yoast SEO could be:
+So, the title for this Beginner’s guide to Yoast SEO post looks like this:

-The purpose of me showing you this is that I want you to know it’s there, so you don’t have to look for it in the future.
-It explains why your titles are shown this way in Google.
+The reason why I’ve drawn your attention to this is that I want you to know it’s there, so you don’t have to look for it in the future.
+This is why your titles are shown like this in Google searches.

 Google Search Console

 You can find the Search Console settings a bit further down the SEO menu.
-Now if you have completed our configuration wizard, you most probably connected Google Search Console to our plugin already.
-If you haven’t done that yet, you can do it at any time using the Search Console section here.
+Now, if you have set things up with our configuration wizard, you have probably already connected Google Search Console to our plugin.
+If you haven’t done that yet, you can do so at any time using the Search Console section.

 Yoast SEO for beginners

-That concludes our beginner’s guide to Yoast SEO.
-I trust your website is ready for Google now, so please add awesome content!
+That’s it for our beginner’s guide to Yoast SEO.
+Now your website is ready for Google, you can get on with adding awesome content!